dnsimple/dnsimple-support/content/articles/auto-import-dns.markdown

 ---
-title: Auto-importing DNS records
+title: Auto-Importing DNS Records
-excerpt: Avoid downtime when transferring or hosting your domain with us by auto-importing your DNS records
+excerpt: Auto-import your DNS records to avoid downtime when transferring or hosting your domain with us.
 categories:
 - DNS
 ---

-# Auto-importing DNS records
+# Auto-Importing DNS Records

 <info>
-This article describes a feature that's only available with [new plans](/articles/new-plans#newer-plans-only).
+This article describes a feature only available on [newer plans](/articles/new-plans#newer-plans-only).
 </info>

-Auto-importing DNS records can help you reduce downtime on your domain transfer, or when hosting the DNS for your domain with us.
+Auto-importing DNS records helps reduce downtime on your domain transfer or when hosting the DNS for your domain with us.

 Instead of manually entering DNS records, or importing them in [BIND](https://en.wikipedia.org/wiki/BIND) format (not all domain providers let you export your records in this standard format), we scan existing records and import them for you.